Summary

 4. Putaway and store

-Putaway is the movement of goods from the receiving dock to the storage locations in the warehouse.
+Putaway is the movement of goods from the receiving dock to the storage locations in the warehouse and distribution center.
 Goods are sorted, organized, transported, and stored on a pallet, shelf, or bin, depending on the size and quantity of products.

 An efficient putaway system optimizes transport time and distance, storage capacity and availability, and prioritizes employee safety.
 Goods are organized using ABC analysis for easy retrieval and distribution.
 Stock is rotated usually based on a first-in first-out (FIFO) or last-in first-out (LIFO) basis.
 Some widely used storage methods include floor/block stacking for products in unit loads, pallet flow rack for fast moving product using FIFO, push back racks are best used for LIFO, and mezzanine flooring and use of containers.